Can fleas live on a leather sofa?

 Since fleas dislike strong smells, consider adding essential oils like lemongrass or mint into the water when cleaning.
 The strong smell will also prevent the fleas from coming back.

 However, remember that abrasive cleaners and water are the worst enemies of leather.
-So use a mild soap like dove soap when cleaning leather and avoid soaking the furniture in water.
+So use a mild soap like Dove soap when cleaning leather and avoid soaking the furniture in water.

 4. Use flea spray